rostools/r-cubed-intro/resources.md

 - [Data Visualization: A practical introduction](https://socviz.co/index.html#preface):
 A book that goes into practical as well as conceptual detail on how and why to make certain graphs, given your data.
-- [Fundamentals of Data Visualization]:
-Book mostly focused on concepts and theory of how to visualize, rather than the practicalities (i.e. no coding involved).
 - [Online book for R Markdown](https://bookdown.org/yihui/rmarkdown/):
 The go-to reference for learning and using R Markdown

-[Fundamentals of Data Visualization]: https://serialmentor.com/dataviz/

 **Quick references**: